 The bill expands the definition of public accommodations to include places or establishments that provide (1) exhibitions, recreation, exercise, amusement, gatherings, or displays; (2) goods, services, or programs; and (3) transportation services.

 The bill allows the Department of Justice to intervene in equal protection actions in federal court on account of sexual orientation or gender identity.

 The bill prohibits an individual from being denied access to a shared facility, including a restroom, a locker room, and a dressing room, that is in accordance with the individual’s gender identity.”

 Reading the bill itself I will admit was quite a chore.
 The summary in fact illustrates one of the ways in which the bill could potentially be abused, but I will touch on that later.

 The concern of the conservative press is not entirely farcical nor as unreasonably alarmist as one might expect.
 Indeed it deserves the utmost consideration as after careful evaluation I have come to realize that many of its concerns are genuine.

 I have been saying for years now that such a thing as the Equality Act needs to come into being.
 It is atrocious that such protections for LGBTQ individuals are not included in the Civil Rights act and still are not included within it.
-Section 2 of the proposed bill titled “findings and purpose” clearly elucidates the desperate social necessity for such legislation with sound facts and I will say that the liberals I am often critical of in congress have done a fine job in illustrating the hardships and discrimination that LGBTQ people face.
-In fact I hardly would have written it better myself.
+Section 2 of the proposed bill titled “findings and purpose” clearly elucidates the desperate social necessity for such legislation with sound reason and the liberals I am often critical of in congress have done a fine job in illustrating the hardships and discrimination that LGBTQ people face.
+In fact I hardly could have written it better myself.
 Such a bill needs to be passed yesterday.